No One-Size-Fits-All Neurons: Task-based Neurons for Artificial Neural Networks: Related Work

 However, the role of symbolic regression in deep learning is much less explored.
+Note that the recent Kolmogorov-Arnold Network (KAN) \cite{liu2024kan} fits the coefficients of basis functions to learn the activation function.
+Though it is close to the symbolic learning, it remains in the paradigm of coefficient fitting.
 To the best of our knowledge, our work is the first time that symbolic regression has been used for task-based neuronal designs.